bpiel/contrived-example/README.md

 # contrived-example
 An example project for demo'ing sayid.
-This is a tace vending machine.
+This is a taco vending machine.